Bret Schundler

-Bret D. Schundler (born January 14, 1959) is an American Republican politician from New Jersey.
-Schundler was the mayor of Jersey City from 1992 until 2001.
-Schundler was the city's first Republican mayor since 1917.
-He ran for Governor of New Jersey in 2001 and 2005.
+Bret Davis Schundler (born January 14, 1959) is an American politician from New Jersey who served as the 42nd mayor of Jersey City from 1992 to 2001.
+He remains the last Republican to hold that office.
+He also unsuccessfully ran for Governor of New Jersey in 2001 and 2005.

-Earlier in his life, Schundler was a Democrat and was the State Coordinator in New Jersey for Gary Hart's 1984 campaign for President.
+Earlier in his life, Schundler was a Democrat, and the State Coordinator in New Jersey for Gary Hart's 1984 campaign for President.
 He then served as the chief operating officer of The King's College, a Christian liberal arts college in New York City.
 He served in the cabinet of Governor Chris Christie as New Jersey commissioner of education from January to August 2010, when he was dismissed.

 Early life

 Schundler grew up in Woodbridge Township and Westfield, New Jersey as the youngest of nine children.
 At Westfield High School, he was an All-State football player.
 He was recruited by Harvard University, where, to help pay for his tuition, he washed dishes, cleaned bathrooms, and worked as a security guard.
 He graduated with honors in 1981.
 Schundler's ethnic heritage is German and Barbadian.

 Following his graduation from college, Schundler worked for Democratic Congressman Roy Dyson of Maryland.
 He later worked for Gary Hart's 1984 presidential campaign.
 After Hart lost the nomination race, Schundler began his career in finance in the sales department of Salomon Brothers.
 While he had no experience in the field, his interviewer thought that anyone who could sell Hart in western Iowa had a future in finance.
 In 1987, he moved to a different firm, C. J. Lawrence, which has since been absorbed into Deutsche Bank, where he did very well financially.
 He retired in 1990, and after traveling around the world for a year, changed his registration to Republican.
 He later said that he felt the Democratic Party had been taken captive by special interests.